NTSC vs. PAL: All You Want to Know about Quality, Resolution, etc.

 PAL is a TV color system primarily used in Europe, Australia, and some parts of Africa, Asia, and South America.
 It delivers a frame rate of 25FPS and an aspect ratio of 720 × 576.
 Unlike NTSC, PAL uses automated color correction by alternating phases of the color signal to remove hue errors.
 Moreover, the format automatically eliminates chrominance phase errors.
 Still, it experiences grainy pictures when there are extreme errors, especially when the decoder circuits are not appropriately aligned.
 PAL is specifically designed to deal with some lack of NTSC, such as signal stability under poor weather conditions.

 AnyRec Video Converter is an effective conversion for NTSC and PAL.
-It has the tools to change color, upscale the quality, and compress videos.
+It supports converting videos to over 1000 formats, including MP4 for all platforms, MKV with high quality, and more.
+It also has the tools to change color, upscale the quality, and compress videos.
 Its built-in video editor helps you edit videos by applying filters, changing the aspect ratio, rotating, and boosting the audio volume.
-The video converter also allows users to upload any video file because it supports over 1000 formats that range from MP4, MKV, MP3, AAC, WAV, AVI, and so on.
-Download AnyRec Video Converter and watch high-quality movies on Windows or macOS.
+Compare with Handbrake ripping PAL DVD, this tool provides the output videos with higher quality.
+Download AnyRec Video Converter and watch high-quality movies on Windows or Mac.

 AnyRec Video Converter Package